 5. Make Piles of Cards From Sets Without Rarity Symbols

-It is hard for most players to remember rarities of cards from sets like Fourth Edition, Ice Age, and Visions.
+It is hard for most players to remember the rarities of cards from sets like Fourth Edition, Ice Age, and Visions.
 These sets do not contain rarity symbols on the cards.
 Some players overlook this trait and put rare cards in their bulk boxes.
 I strongly encourage you to set cards aside from these sets and check their values.
-Once you get a good sized stack, you can quickly reference a vendor buylist or MTG Dawnglare.
-I often find valuable cards, including Reserved List cards, in bulk boxes that are from sets before Exodus.
+Once you get a good-sized stack, you can quickly reference a vendor buylist or MTG Dawnglare.
+I often find valuable cards, including Reserved List cards, in bulk boxes from sets before Exodus.

 6. Take Cards You Want to Play for Personal Use

-If you enjoy playing MTG and want to build a personal collection, you should take cards to keep as well.
-I take cards for EDH and older formats that are commonly played.
+If you enjoy playing MTG and want to build a personal collection, you should take cards to keep.
+I take cards for EDH and older formats that are popular with players.
 When I recently came across a bulk box of Zendikar commons, I set aside copies of Expedition Map and Journey to Nowhere for personal use.
 I keep around 15% of my bulk box pulls for playing in various MTG formats.

 7. Know Shipping Costs When Buylisting Bulk to Online Vendors

-You should have a good gauge for the cost of mailing bulk cards to online vendors.
-A Reddit user reminded me that USPS sells small flat rate Priority Mail boxes for $7.90 shipped.
+It would help if you had a good gauge for the cost of mailing bulk cards to online vendors.
+A Reddit user reminded me that USPS offers small flat rate Priority Mail boxes.
 These boxes hold around 400 cards regardless of weight.
-You can send an entire box of bulk across the country to an online vendor for about $0.02 a card.
-I could have saved money using this method with my last bulk buylist of 300 cards.
-I mailed a bundle box across the United States as a First Class package for $15.00.
-The price per card to mail was $0.05.
-I would have made a much higher profit margin had I thought about other shipping alternatives.
+You can send an entire package of bulk across the country to an online vendor for about $0.02 a card with a Priority Mail small flat rate box.

 Picking bulk can be a profitable and rewarding way to build your MTG card collection.
 I believe setting thresholds and knowing what to pull will improve your efficiency and profitability.
 Keep in mind that your time has a value attached to it.
 Some may find picking bulk to be worth the effort to supplement MTG spending.
 Others may like the experience of finding valuable cards in a box of 3,000 cards.
 I enjoy looking through old cards and finding new options for EDH decks.
 Whatever your reason is for looking through bulk, I hope my tips improve your next picking experience.